Workiva/eva/README.md

 <!-- tocstop -->

 # What is Eva?
-Eva is a distributed database-system implementing an entity-attribute-value data-model that is *time-aware*, *accumulative*, and *atomically consistent*.
+Eva i s a distributed database-system implementing an entity-attribute-value data-model that is *time-aware*, *accumulative*, and *atomically consistent*.
 Its API is by-and-large compatible with Datomic's.
 This software should be considered *alpha* for the purposes of quality and stability.
 Check out the [FAQ](#faq) for more info.